-How Long Does It Take to Train to Become an Electrician?
+How Long Does It Take to Become an Electrician?

 Electricity is essential to modern living, powering homes, businesses, and infrastructure.
 Electricians, who build and maintain electrical systems, are equally essential.
-Their skilled work ensures that people can use electricity to heat and cool their homes, do their jobs, store their food, communicate, and travel.
+Their skilled work ensures that people can heat and cool their homes, do their jobs, store their food, communicate, and travel.

 What Does an Electrician Do?

-Electricians install, maintain, and repair electrical systems that power appliances, machinery, lights, and other utilities in people’s homes and businesses, along with a myriad of other applications.
+Electricians install, maintain, and repair electrical systems that power appliances, machinery, lights, and other utilities in people’s homes and businesses, along with many other uses.

-However, electricians share many common duties that generally include the following:
+However, electricians share many common duties, including the following:

 • Installing, maintaining, and fixing or replacing electrical systems, including wiring, control, and lighting systems